 - Economics in Action

-- Introduction to Politics (year-long module)
+- Thinking Politically: Introduction to Concepts, Theories and Ideologies (year-long module)

 - Career Success for Economics and Finance Students